 Resveratrol is a proven SIRT 1 activator, which means it can increase the amount of SIRT 1 in cartilage cells.
 In fact, the more resveratrol you take (up to concentrations of 25 and/or 50 µM), the more SIRT 1 expresses in these cells.

 Studies show that in mice with osteoarthritis, resveratrol is successfully able to slow the progression of the disease.
-And studies in people with osteoarthritis show resveratrol reduces pain, lowers inflammation biomarkers associated with disease, improves function and decreases symptoms overall.
+And studies in people with osteoarthritis show resveratrol reduces pain, lowers inflammation biomarkers, improves function and decreases symptoms overall.

 If you have more severe arthritis, you may need a higher dose.
 Research shows resveratrol is relatively safe and well-tolerated in doses up to 5 g per day.
 Although, if you have other health issues (particularly liver issues), you may better tolerate less.
 Your best bet is to partner with a trusted natural health practitioner who can help you figure out the right dosage for your specific health situation.